-A. The reading order for digital resource content logically corresponds to the visual layout of the page when rendered by assistive Pass technology.
-Additional Information: Follows logical reading orders.
+A. The reading order for digital resource content logically corresponds to the visual layout of the page when rendered by assistive technology.
+Pass Additional Information: 5/5 pages pass.

-6. Structural Markup/Navigation
+6. Structural Markup/Navigation A The text of the digital resource includes

-The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Addition nal Information: Have all 3 levels of headings on homepage.
-Only have level 1,2, 5 on Course Introduction, and Unit 1-5.
-The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is Pass rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: 10 out of 10 lists worked (navigation bar and formatting list on Course Introduction and Unit 1.)
+A. The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Pass Additional Information: 5/5 chapters pass.
+B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Pass

+Additional Information: 10/10 lists pass.
 C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
-N/A Additional Information:
+N/A Additional Information: Not using reader application.